 The first step in the budget process is to project student enrollment for each school of the coming year.
 The District's projections used for this budget were based on past history.
 These yearly projections have been generally on target and have contributed to sound judgement regarding staffing and other budgetary needs.

-Board of Education's Approved Operational Plan 2019-2020 DISTRICT STUDENT ENROLLMENT
+Superintendent's Requested Operational Plan 2019-2020 DISTRICT STUDENT ENROLLMENT